pixijs/pixi-jsdoc-template/README.md

 ### conf.json

 You can set options for customizing your documentations.
-Notice the `"template"` field for setting the path to **jaguarjs-jsdoc**.
+Notice the `"template"` field for setting the path to **pixi-jsdoc-template**.

 ```json
 "templates": {